chaplonglau/hey/docs/about.markdown

 ---
 layout: page
-title: About
+title: hey
 permalink: /about/
 ---

-hello. my name is chap. i'm an life-long learner with some thoughts.
+my name is chap. i'm an life-long learner with some thoughts on engineering. feel free to reach out and share some ideas!